 However, it’s impossible to judge which mattress has the better construction.
 The Emma and OTTY use different materials and layers to try and achieve the same thing: namely, a mattress with superior comfort and support that will work for everyone – no matter your body shape, size or sleeping style.
 And both do that well.
 Whether you choose the Emma or OTTY shouldn’t come down to design alone: comfort and price need to factor into your decision.

 OTTY vs Emma: price

 Mattress prices have gone up quite a bit over the past couple of years, thanks to increases in the price of foam and other materials.
 Consequently the OTTY Hybrid is now quite a bit more expensive than the Emma Original, starting with the OTTY Hybrid single at £749.99, against the Emma Original single at £499.

 - OTTY Hybrid (RRP): single - £749.99, double - £949.99, king - £1,099.99, super king - £1,249.99, emperor - £1,299.99

 - Emma Original (RRP): single - £499, double - £759, king - £849, super king - £999 (no emperor size)

 However, both brands run cheap mattress deals all year round, which lower costs significantly...

-While the OTTY is officially priced more competitively than the Emma, both brands regularly cut the price of their mattresses.
-This makes it very difficult to definitively decide which is cheaper: it depends which day you look.
+The Emma is officially priced more competitively than the OTTY – although there's not a massive amount in it.
+Both brands also regularly cut the price of their mattresses, which makes it very difficult to definitively decide which is cheaper: it might just depend which day you look.

 OTTY vs Emma: comfort, firmness and performance